Canop/broot/client-server.md

 this will make the running "server" search for something like "img" and focus its parent.

+If you run

+    br --send my_broot --get-root

+then the server's current root is printed on stdout.

-If you don't pass the `--cmd` (shortened in `-c`) argument, then the server is told to focus the current directory or the path given as argument.
+If you pass neither the `--get-root` nor the `--cmd` (shortened in `-c`) argument, then the server is told to focus the current directory or the path given as argument.

 # Development